JeffersonLab/clas12-mcgen/README.md

-This repository is a collection of CLAS12 collaboration event generators, plus a central build system.
+This repository is a collection of CLAS12 collaboration event generators, mostly in the form of git submodules, plus a central build "system".
 Builds for these generators are supported on the CLAS12 Open Science Grid portal, locally at JLab, and via CVMFS.

 # Current Generators